Skateboard Wall Art

 ×

 Skateboard iconography draws from an extraordinarily rich visual repertoire: from skulls and flames of oldschool graphics to minimalist geometric compositions inspired by current streetwear brands.
-Each graphic element tells a story of belonging to a global community united by shared values of freedom, creativity and perseverance in the face of failure.
-Raw tones - deep black, blazing white, blood red, aggressive yellow - immediately evoke the aesthetics of graffitied ramps and reappropriated urban spots.
+Each graphic element tells a story of belonging to a global community united by shared values of freedom, creativity, and perseverance in the face of failure.
+Raw hues—deep black, brilliant white, blood red, aggressive yellow—immediately evoke the aesthetic of graffitied ramps and reclaimed urban spots.

 The transformative impact of skate visuals in everyday living spaces